MealCraft/PSPDFKit/hiring_manager_msg.md

 Developers could use this visulisation to help to debug an performance issue that is happening when the microservice is overloaded, which could be loaded to pod by a test script.

-If one of the metrics is disk space and we track how full a certain disk is.
+If one of the metrics is disk space and we can track how full a certain disk is.

 ### Notifications

-We can use grafana to set up alerts/notification to when the disk space is running out.
-Obviously we can do it for any other metrics but this is a way to simply the process.
+We can then use grafana to set up alerts/notification to when the disk space is running out.
+Obviously we can do it for any other metrics but this is a way to simplfy the process.

-These alerts could then be plugged onto something that emails/messages/pings a developer to take manual action. ( the alert could also be diverted to a specific person/team ).
+These alerts could then be plugged onto something that emails/messages/pings a developer to take manual action. ( the alert could also be diverted to a specific person/team, it could also be to trigger an automation).

 This allows incident to be delt with in a more timely manner before the disk is completely full.
 (Provided the developer see and actions on the notification)